tartavull/context/docs/auto-updates.md

 # Auto-Update System

-Orchestrator includes a comprehensive auto-update system that automatically checks for new releases and allows users to update the application seamlessly.
+Context includes a comprehensive auto-update system that automatically checks for new releases and allows users to update the application seamlessly.

 ## Overview